How will Europe deal with US Defense Secretary Pete Hegseth? – DW – 02/11/2025

 But frugal or fiscally conservative states such as the Netherlands, Germany, Denmark and Sweden oppose common debt.

 European allies continue to lack any consensus on how to raise the money.
-There is currently talk about joint procurement and avoiding duplication of key defense capabilities in the hope to cut costs and keep the overall spending below 5%.
+There is currently talk about joint procurement and avoiding duplication of key defense capabilities in the hope of cutting costs and keeping overall spending below 5%.

-There is even discussion of forming a coalition of the willing to boost spending, working with non EU states such as Norway and the UK while excluding those deemed pro-Russia such as Slovakia and Hungary.
+There is even discussion of forming a coalition of the willing to boost spending, working with non-EU states such as Norway and the United Kingdom while excluding those deemed pro-Russia, such as Slovakia and Hungary.

 Some experts believe that Europe simply isn't ready for the fundamental shift in ties that Trump and his team have in mind.